opulo-inc/docs/docs/semi-assembly-3-1/unboxing-3-1/index.md

 1. First, take a look at what's in the box!
 The first thing you'll see when you open the package is the getting started card.
 This card has your machine's version number on it.

-    !!!warning "Make sure your version number begins with `v3.1`."
+    !!!warning "Make sure your version number begins with `v3.1` or `v3.2`."

     ![Opening the box](images/opened-box.png)
     ![Getting started card](images/getting-started-card.png)